Bo Jackson: Chicago White Sox and California Angels

 Only 16 days after Jackson was released by the Royals, the Chicago White Sox offered him a three-year deal, guaranteeing $700,000 per season with a performance-based upside of $8.15 million over the term.
 White Sox co-owner Jerry Reinsdorf stated they did not anticipate him to play all seasons while he addressed his hip issues and avascular necrosis.
 Jackson played two seasons appearing in 23 games in 1991 and 85 games in 1993.

 He appeared on White Sox' disabled roster during the 1992 season due to completing hip replacement surgery earlier that year.
-It was with the White Sox that he made his only post-season appearance, in the 1993 American League Championship Series, which Chicago lost to the Toronto Blue Jays in six games.
+He would become the first athlete in professional sports history to compete with an artificial hip.
 While with the White Sox, Jackson promised his mother that once he returned from his hip replacement surgery in 1993, he would hit a home run for her.
 Before he could return, his mother died.
 In his first at-bat after surgery, he hit a home run to right field.
 Jackson recovered the ball by trading an autographed bat for it, and stated he planned to have it bronzed and placed on her dresser.

+Later that season, a three-run home run by Jackson clinched the AL West title and the first playoff berth for the White Sox in a decade.
+He was named The Sporting News AL Comeback Player of the Year.
+In the only post-season appearance of his career, Jackson went hitless in 10 at-bats, but drew three walks and scored a run as the White Sox lost to the Toronto Blue Jays in six games in the American League Championship Series.

-Jackson finished his career in 1994 with the California Angels.
-That season was cut short by the 1994–95 baseball strike, and Jackson decided to retire at age 32.
+On January 31, 1994, Jackson signed a one-year, $1 million contract with the California Angels.
+He played in 75 games, batting .279 with 13 home runs and 43 RBI before the season was cut short by the 1994–95 baseball strike.
+After the season, Jackson decided to retire at age 32.
 "I got to know my family," he said, "That looks better to me than any $10 million contract."

-In his eight baseball seasons, Jackson had a career batting average of .250, hit 141 home runs and had 415 RBIs, with a slugging average of .474.
+In his eight baseball seasons, Jackson had a career batting average of .250, hit 141 home runs and had 415 RBI, with a slugging percentage of .474.
 His best year was 1989, with his effort earning him All-Star status.
 In 1989, Jackson ranked fourth in the American League in both home runs, with 32, and RBI, with 105.